-Even among divers and ocean lovers, the longimane has the reputation of being a shark to be wary of.
+Even among divers and ocean-lovers, the longnose dolphin has a reputation for being a shark to be wary of.

 "This species is a bit like a dog, explains the underwater photographer Phil Simha, organizer of the cruise, the day before our immersions to the Brothers.
-Longimane is curious, opportunistic, he comes to run under the boats, and everything that moves on the surface attracts him.
-Under the water he is not afraid to approach divers, sometimes to come into contact ... "
+The longiman is curious, opportunistic, he comes to lurk under boats, and anything that moves on the surface attracts him.
+Underwater he's not afraid to approach divers, to sometimes come into contact... "

-In short, where most of the other sharks that I have already met in diving prefer to keep their distance, when they cross palanquées with plumes of bubbles, the longimane, he will be quite intrigued, attracted and will readily come to see more closely what is happening ...
+In short, where most of the other sharks I've already met while diving prefer to keep their distance when they come across lines with plumes of bubbles, the longiman, on the contrary, will be intrigued, attracted, and will gladly come and see more closely what's going on...